 The Mitchells lived at Highland Farms for less than two years.
 In 2022, however, Shelley Mitchell Boehnlein found a photo of the home.
 It inspired her to write some memories of Highland Farms for SangamonLink.

-“It was liking stepping into a portal and once again walking through the house,” she wrote.
+“It was like stepping into a portal and once again walking through the house,” she wrote.
 “I remember the rent was $65 a month, but heat costs were another story.”

 With lights on in almost every room, some area residents commented that the house looked like a huge hotel, or a house lit up like Christmas, she wrote.